The crankset is the heart of a bike’s drivetrain, and it majorly consists of chainring and crank arms.

 Crank Arms

 The term “cranks” refers to the pair of crank arms.
 Located at an angle of 180 degrees, the two crank arms are connected by an axle.
-And the axle is located in the bottom bracket.
+The axle is located in the bottom bracket.
 Steel, aluminum, and carbon fiber are just a few of the materials that can be used to make crank arms.

 Steel cranks were common on earlier, simpler bikes.
 In contrast, most entry-level to midrange crankshafts today are made of aluminum.
 While carbon fiber cranks are typically used only in high-end cranksets for racing.

-The Bike Crank arms are often used as an accessory part to the Bike cranks.
+The Bike Crank Arms are often used as an accessory part to the Bike cranks.
 The main function is to connect one side of the bike crank arm to another side.
 It also helps to transfer weight from one side to another and strengthen the bike cranks.

 Note: Mostly, all road and mountain bikes use aluminum cranks because they are strong, stiff, and light for the price.